pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 The available types of memory:

 MEMKIND_MEMTYPE_DEFAULT
-:   Standard memory, the same as process uses.
+:   Standard memory, the same as the process uses.

 MEMKIND_MEMTYPE_HIGH_BANDWIDTH
 :   High bandwidth memory (HBM).
 There must be at least two memory types with different bandwidth to determine which is the HBM.